 I recommend checking out Commission Junction (http://www.cj.com/).
 They give you access to tons of different site affiliate programs.
 This way, you can emulate the kind of products that you could have offers on Amazon and really find partners that are perfect for your site and audience.

-What's it like going into a room in the morning to find someone dead?I saw a stat not too long ago that basically said 80-90% of most blog social media traffic comes from Facebook and Twitter.
+Are presidential debates actually "debates", by the traditional definition?I saw a stat not too long ago that basically said 80-90% of most blog social media traffic comes from Facebook and Twitter.
 If you do nothing else, that should be your baseline (just make sure your pages aren't just linkdumps, add personality to both).
 Depending on how much time you have and what your topic is, you can branch out from there.
 Google Plus won't do much for traffic but it will make your blog come up first in Google searchs that people in your circle make, so that's worthwhile.
 A Tumblr and Pinterest feed can come in handy for pushing traffic as well but require more time for every post you make.

 Well, not a complete idiot... ; ) The truth is, with a massive readership comes revenue.
 The only bloggers I know of that make money on ads and affiliate programs alone are those who get millions of pageviews a month.
 And even then, they're usually also selling stuff.
 The only other ways to start making money are to join a network, who will bring in ad revenues/sponsorships, or to build up your community to the point where you can attract sponsorships on your own.
 Safe expectations are that you'll be able to pay your electric bill every month with blog earnings.
 As you get bigger, those expectations will as well.